dannycahoon/apiWorkshop/use-cases/warrantyClaim/README.md

 # Warranty Claim

-## Narrative
+## Introduction

 NexGen is a company that as a wide variety of products.
-As a part of selling the product, NexGen offers warranty coverage and on occasion, a customer needs to make a claim for a broken product.
-NexGen management is growing concerned, that as their product line increases, the costs of maintaining the warranty fulfillment are growing considerably.
+As a part of selling products, NexGen offers warranty coverage and on occasion, a customer needs to make a claim for service under the warranty agreement.
+NexGen management is growing concerned that as their product line increases, the costs of maintaining the warranty fulfillment are growing considerably.
 In a recent strategy session, NexGen identified a number of areas that they could improve their warranty claims management.

+### Identified Pain-points
 Here are some of the current pain-points:
 1. The claim in-take manual and expensive.
 Each case may be received via phone, or paper often resulting in requiring personnel to contact the customer to get details.
 1. The service ticketing is mixed in some manual systems and legacy systems due to acquisitions over the years
 1. The company has to maintain a large servicing personnel and are finding it increasingly difficult to maintain skillsets for certain products that they sell

+### Proposed Solutions
 Here are some of the solutions
 - Use a modern service ticketing system.
   - NexGen chose and implemented Oracle Service Cloud.
 This makes it easier for all of NexGen sales and service employees to take care of the customer